Traditional Thai Medicine and the Four Body Elements

 Earth (Din)

-Imbalances of the Water element could manifest as problems with the organs associated with the Water element such as blood diseases, eye disorders, renal and venereal diseases, bladder or urinary tract infections or stones, diabetes, and diseases manifesting in abnormal urine or other liquid discharge.
+Imbalances of the Water Element could manifest as problems with body organs, substances, or processes that are associated with the Water Element, which could result in blood diseases, eye disorders, renal and venereal diseases, bladder or urinary tract infections or stones, diabetes, and diseases manifesting in abnormal urine or other liquid discharge.

 Wind or Air (Lom)

-Imbalance of the Wind element could manifest as symptoms such as pneumonia, cough, mucous congestion, tuberculosis, bronchitis, other respiratory infections, fainting, dizziness, and arthritis.
-The Wind element is considered to be the most important element in promoting mobility, strength, longevity, and vitality.
+Imbalance of the Wind Element could manifest as symptoms such as pneumonia, cough, mucous congestion, tuberculosis, bronchitis, other respiratory illnesses, fainting, dizziness, and arthritis, but also as digestive issues.
+The Wind Element is considered to be the most important element in promoting mobility, strength, longevity, and vitality.

 Fire (Fai)

-Imbalance of the Fire element primarily manifests as diseases of the heart and circulatory system, which includes health issues with our digestion, blood circulation and lymphatic system.
+Imbalance of the Fire Element primarily manifests as diseases of the heart and circulatory system, and also includes health issues with our digestion, blood circulation and lymphatic system.

 Categories and Interaction